 A recent clinical study of human volunteers supported previous animal studies, with results showing that increased levels of oral astaxanthin could correspond to significantly more astaxanthin reaching, and accumulating in, brain and eye tissues.
 In fact, AstaPure EyeQ was shown to deliver elevated plasma astaxanthin in comparison to standard softgel capsule forms.

-A clinical study conducted in 2018 by Algatech and led by Rafael Bitzur, PhD, former Secretary of the Israeli Society for the Treatment and Prevention of Atherosclerosis at the Lipids Clinic, Sheba Medical Center, Israel, demonstrates that AstaPure EyeQ delivers a two-fold increase in bioavailability over standard astaxanthin supplements.
+A clinical study conducted in 2018 by Algatech and led by Rafael Bitzur, MD, former Secretary of the Israeli Society for the Treatment and Prevention of Atherosclerosis at the Lipids Clinic, Sheba Medical Center, Israel, demonstrates that AstaPure EyeQ delivers a two-fold increase in bioavailability over standard astaxanthin supplements.

 A follow-on preclinical study, by Tatsuya Sugawara, PhD, of the Graduate School of Agriculture, Kyoto University, Japan, shows that AstaPure EyeQ reaches the plasma and crosses both the blood-brain and the blood-retina barriers, hence reaches the brain and eyes.